Creating Workflow Steps

 (Then) - Perform one of the following action if the above condition is satisfied

-oExecute Transition: Select the transition to automatically move the workflow if the specified condition is satisfied
+oExecute Transition: Select the transition to automatically move the workflow to if the specified condition is satisfied

 oExecute Transition: Select the transition to perform if the specified condition is not satisfied